charles-crawford/twitter-ai-analysis-pipeline/README.md

 ![qs-0](misc/images/quicksight-3.png)

 Then you can go to Athena in the AWS console and run the SQL command supplied in `misc/athena-create-table.sql`.
+In QuickSight, you'll need to create a Dataset before creating an Analysis.
+Be sure to select the `social_media_dashboard_database` database created by the stack.
+Then select the tweets_sentiments_entities table and create the Dataset.
 Finally, follow this tutorial to [Create an Analysis](https://docs.aws.amazon.com/quicksight/latest/user/example-create-an-analysis.html).
-Be sure to select the `social_media_dashboard_database` database created by the stack.
-Then select the tweets_sentiments_entities table created in Athena.
 Now you're able to put together any visualization you see fit.